widdix/learn-codebuild/lab01-codebuild-ecr/README.md

 docker build -t learn-codebuild:$version .
 ```

 The following commands are needed to tag and push the Docker image to your ECR repository.
 Make sure to replace `$version` in the same way as you have done in the previous step.
+Also, replace `$repositoryuri` with the `repositoryUri` you noted down when setting up your personal lab environment.

 ```
-$(aws ecr get-login --no-include-email --region eu-west-1) docker tag learn-codebuild:$version 486555357186.dkr.ecr.eu-west-1.amazonaws.com/learn-codebuild-andreas:$version docker push 486555357186.dkr.ecr.eu-west-1.amazonaws.com/learn-codebuild-andreas:$version
+$(aws ecr get-login --no-include-email --region ${AWS_REGION}) docker tag learn-codebuild:$version $repositoryuri:$version docker push $repositoryuri:$version
 ```

 After modifying the `buildspec.yml` file you need to commit and push your changes to the `deploy` origin.